wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

 |                               | ownership anomalies             |         |             |
 +-------------------------------+---------------------------------+---------+-------------+

-Below is an example of an alert generated when a hidden process is found.
+Expand the output to see an example of an alert generated when a hidden process is found.
 In this case, the affected system is running a Linux kernel-level rootkit (named Diamorphine):

 .. code-block:: json
   :emphasize-lines: 10,12
-  :class: output
+  :class: output accordion-output

   {
     "agent": {